dotnet/csharplang/proposals/csharp-7.0/pattern-matching.md

 > Note: [In C# 7.1 we extend this](../csharp-7.1/generics-pattern-match.md) to permit a pattern-matching operation if either the input type or the type `T` is an open type.
 This paragraph is replaced by the following:
 >
 > Certain combinations of static type of the left-hand-side and the given type are considered incompatible and result in compile-time error.
 A value of static type `E` is said to be *pattern compatible* with the type `T` if there exists an identity conversion, an implicit reference conversion, a boxing conversion, an explicit reference conversion, or an unboxing conversion from `E` to `T`, **or if either `E` or `T` is an open type**.
 It is a compile-time error if an expression of type `E` is not pattern compatible with the type in a type pattern that it is matched with.
+>
+> [In C# 9.0 we extend this](../csharp-9.0/pattern-match-span-of-char-on-string.md) to permit a pattern-matching operation if the input type is `System.Span<char>` or `ReadOnlySpan<char>` and `T` is `string`.
+This paragraph is replaced by the following:
+>
+> Certain combinations of static type of the left-hand-side and the given type are considered incompatible and result in compile-time error.
+A value of static type `E` is said to be *pattern compatible* with the type `T` if there exists an identity conversion, an implicit reference conversion, a boxing conversion, an explicit reference conversion, or an unboxing conversion from `E` to `T`, or if either `E` or `T` is an open type, or if `E` is `System.Span<char>` or `System.ReadOnlySpan<char>` and `T` is string.
+It is a compile-time error if an expression of type `E` is not pattern compatible with the type in a type pattern that it is matched with.

 The declaration pattern is useful for performing run-time type tests of reference types, and replaces the idiom